How to Choose the Right Tankless RV Water Heater

 Camplux 5L 1.32 GPM Portable Outdoor Tankless Propane Water Heater

-This is one of the more protected tankless water heaters on our list, with protections for both low and high capacities with flow and hot water pressure.
+This is one of the more protected models on our list, with protections for both low and high flow capacities as well as for hot water pressure.
 The Camplux also protects against the flame going out, dry combusting, or overheating.

-Camplux does not specialize exclusively in water heaters, but they do focus on heating products in general, primarily on propane-fueled products.
-It is also worth noting that Campflux focuses on outdoor living products, which makes it well-suited for RV demands.
+Camplux does not specialize exclusively in water heaters, but they do concentrate on heating products in general, primarily on propane-fueled products.
+It is also worth noting that Campflux focuses on outdoor living products, which makes it well-suited for RVs.

-Even better, the focus on outdoor living shows up with its compact profile and weight of only 14 pounds.
+Even better, the focus on outdoor living is highlighted by the compact profile and weight of this model at only 14 pounds.
 The only real issue is that you cannot use this heater for drinking water, and it has one of the lower flows we reviewed at only 1.32 gallons per minute.

 PROs

-- Has a low-water pressure startup of only 3.0 psi
+- Has a low pressure startup of only 3.0 psi

 - More portable than most